esatterwhite/docker-workshop/01-images/01.2-anyfile/README.md

 ### Assignemnt

-Recreate The image from lesson 1 using 3 differnt operating systems ( alpine, ubuntu, arch ).
+Recreate The image from lesson 1 using 3 differnt operating systems ( ubuntu, arch, alpine ).
 You may use the docker registry to find image names / tags

+*hint*: the `run` command also accepts a command to run in a container